mbibireata/Networks/README.md

 # Networks

-Simulation of network of neurons.
-Randomly connected and mean field cases are considered.
+Simulation of network of neuron networks.

-Code for cells 2, 3, and 4 was inherited

-(save Kcore locally then cp/commit to github)
+Graph Theoretic routines written by Devin.

+Simulation dynamics functions written by Valentin Slepukhin

+Phase space exploration by Mihai.